The Art of Decision Making

 Christoph Burger (Program Director)

-is a senior lecturer at ESMT Berlin.
-He worked in industry at Otto Versand and as vice president at Bertelsmann Buch AG.
-He also worked at the consulting practice Arthur D. Little and as an independent consultant focusing on private equity financ ing of SMEs.
+is senior lecturer at ESMT Berlin.
+Before joining in 2003, he worked five years in industry at Otto Versand and as vice president at the Bertelsmann Buch AG, five years at consulting practice Arthur D. Little, and five years as independent consultant focusing on private equity financing of SMEs.

 is a program director at ESMT Berlin.
 From 2007 to 2009, he worked as a manager at the economic consultancy ESMT Competition Analysis.

 Jens’ research focus lies in the analysis of decision making in regulation, competition policy, and innovation, with a special interest in energy and transport.